3drepo/3drepo.io/.github/ISSUE_TEMPLATE/qa-report.md

 ---
 name: QA Report
-about: Report your testing results of release candidate, or you wish to report multiple bugs within the same feature
+about: Report your release candidate QA test results, or you wish to report multiple bugs within the same feature
 title: ''
 labels: bug